TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/unexpectedprovstatediag.md

 cloudEnvironments="public"
 />
 # Express Route Circuit Diagnostic Result
-Azure has run diagnostics and found an issue; the circuit is in an "Unexpected" Provisioning State.
+Azure has run diagnostics and found an issue:  the circuit is in an "Unexpected" Provisioning State.
 Provisioning an ExpressRoute circuit establishes a Layer 2 connection.
-In the ExpressRoute Essentials the circuit status must be "Enabled" and the Provider Status "Provisioned" in order to be used.
+In the ExpressRoute Essentials blade, the "Circuit Status must be "Enabled" and the Provider Status "Provisioned" in order to be used.

 ## Below is a list of potential items to check (and rectify): <br>
 1. The peer address might be overlapped with the Vnet address prefix